tarasglek/age-armored-decrypt/README.md

 echo SOPS_AGE_KEY=$SOPS_AGE_KEY > .env
 ```

-Create .sops.yaml with all of the recipients that we want to be able to decrypt
+Create .sops.yaml with the public keys of all recipients (people/environments) that should be able to decrypt
 ```sh
 cat > .sops.yaml <<'EOF'
 creation_rules: